If you are in need of additional materials just contact us. Some of the materials

 "Mayday, Mayday, Mayday"

-class developed by Sandy Springs Battalion Chief Daryl Smith.
-The class examines
+developed by Sandy Springs Battalion Chief Daryl Smith.
+The class examines factors

 Carbon Monoxide Incident

-is a Haz Mat Tech adjunct instructor for the state of Georgia and a member of the
+Haz Mat Tech adjunct instructor for the state of Georgia and a member of the Gwinnett

-Gwinnett County Haz Mat Team.
-This is one of them topics we tend to forget about
+County Haz Mat Team.
+This is one of them topics we tend to forget about sometimes.

 Natural Gas Emergencies

-Adjunct instructor for the state of Georgia and a member of the Gwinnett County Haz
+instructor for the state of Georgia and a member of the Gwinnett County Haz Mat Team.

-beforehand.
-Also, the PowerPoint looks at current trends, statistics and getting back
+Also, the PowerPoint looks at current trends, statistics and getting back to the basics.

 Hydrogen Cyanide in Fire Investigations